-2. Shopping!
-No I hate shopping too, but like the bridge it will be hard to avoid the markets.
+No I hate shopping too but, like the bridge, it is hard to avoid.
 There are good prices to be found if you enjoy that sort of thing; even I succumbed to a purchase of two silk scarves for a bargain five euros each.

 3. Kriva Cuprija